satyapaul/jpath/README.md

 # jpath
 It's a quick solution to read JSON Data.
 It works in a similar manner xpath works for xml data.
 Take a look at this single class library called 'jpath' that emulates xpath for JSON data.  written in java

+# Third Party Library Dependencies

+You need following jars in your classpath in order to execute the code.

+jettison-1.3.7.jar
+jersey-client-1.91.1.jar
+jersey-json-1.91.1.jar

 # Explanation
 Each level in json is separated by "/".
 Here is how different types need to be represented